 PCF can provide PCC rule with group level treatment policy for service flows in the group, the group level treatment policy/requirement could include the following information:

-1. Synchronized delivery, indicating synchronized delivery of data from multiple service flows of an application, e.g, with timestamp synchronization, or frame synchronization etc. Generally, the synchronization can be satisfied when the synchronization accuracy on delivery of data from multiple service flows are higher than or equal to the lower bound of synchronization accuracy.
+1. Synchronized delivery, indicating synchronized delivery of data from multiple service flows of an application.
+Generally, the synchronization can be satisfied when the synchronization accuracy on delivery of data from multiple service flows are higher than or equal to the lower bound of synchronization accuracy for the flows within the group for which synchronized delivery has been requested.

-2. Joint QoS fulfilment.
-If QoS of a flow of the group can not be fulfilled, e.g., delivered on time, no need to fulfil the QoS of other flows in the group.
+2. Joint QoS fulfilment, indicating that fulfilment of QoS of a service flow of a group e.g., to be delivered on time, is relevant to the QoS fulfilment decisions of the remaining service flows in the same group and thus they should be treated jointly (e.g., if QoS of a service flow or a certain percentage of QoS flows in a service flow group cannot be fulfilled, no need to fulfil the QoS of other service flows in the same service flow group).
 Such QoS fulfilment could be limited to a certain period of the life time of the flow.
-Here a service flow can be the most critical one in the group or a certain percentage of the service flows depending on the actual requirements from application.
+This attribute can be used for one or more service flows within the service flow group .

-3. Joint admission control/resource allocation, indicating associated resource allocation in 5GS (e.g. RAN, UPF) among service flows.
-For example, once some of the service flows can not be allocated with the network resource due to poor network condition, some of the others does not need to be allocated to save the network resource.
+3. Joint admission control/resource allocation, indicating associated resource allocation in 5GS (e.g., RAN, UPF) among service flows.
+For example, once some of the service flows can not be allocated with the network resource due to poor network condition, some of the others do not need to be allocated to save the network resource and thus they should be treated jointly.
 The dependency relationship can be bidirectional or unidirectional.
+This attribute can be used for one or more service flows within the service flow group.

-Each service flow in a service flow group is treated as individual QoS flow without aggregation, and based on the PCC rule, SMF could derives QoS parameters for each QoS flow.
+Each service flow in a service flow group is treated as individual QoS flow without aggregation, and based on the PCC rule, SMF could derive QoS parameters for each QoS flow.

 The network (e.g., RAN/SMF) aligns the data delivery time of each individual QoS flow in the QoS flow coordination group to the receiver side based on the group level treatment policy as much as possible besides the fulfillment of the QoS requirements of each individual QoS flow such as PDB.
-RAN can use such group level treatment policy for handover decision, e.g., handover all the flows in the group to target RAN together to facilitate the synchronized delivery.
+RAN can use such group level treatment policy for handover decisions, e.g., handover all the flows in the group to target RAN together to facilitate the synchronized delivery.
 Admit all QoS flows in the QoS flow coordination group as a whole.

 NOTE 1: For multiple UEs case, it assumes the UEs connect to the same NG-RAN.